Best Picture Movie Marathon, Part 31

 What will history have to say about Hampton and the Black Panthers?
 I guess time will tell.
 But if Judas and the Black Messiah proves anything, it's the simple fact that killing a revolutionary doesn't kill a revolution.
 There's power in action.
 There's power in words.
 And, by God, there's power in the people.

-The Father: The Father is a different kind of horror film.
+The Father is a different kind of horror film.
 There’s no killer here, no evil cult or monster under the bed.
 No, The Father deals with the very real fear of living with dementia – and it will haunt me for weeks.

 Anthony (Anthony Hopkins) is an 80-year-old man living quite comfortably in his London flat, thank you very much.
 He has had a parade of caretakers, but they’ve all been sent packing because of Anthony’s fits of temper.
 He’s perfectly fine living on his own, he says.
 His daughter, Anne (Olivia Colman) doesn’t quite agree.